skirtapaieo/machinelearning-101/README.md

 Similarly, if you perform operations on a sparse matrix as though it were dense, you'll waste a lot of time multiplying by and adding zeros.
 This is why special data structures and algorithms for sparse matrices have been developed.

-## 1.2 Get statistics
+## 1.2 Get satistics

-### The prompt
+### The problem

-Write a function that takes in a list of numbers and returns a dictionary containing the following statistics about the numbers:
+Write a function that takes in a list of numbers and returns a dictionary.

+The dictionary should

+The following statistics about the numbers:
 - the mean,
 - median,
 - mode,